 Based in Brooklyn, NY, for the last ten years, Eva Salina is a leading interpreter of Eastern European musical traditions, performing and teaching internationally.
 She attended her first Balkan Music & Dance Workshop in 1992, has been been mentored over the years by phenomenal musicians from the Balkans and beyond, and began teaching at the workshops in 2003.
 In 2016 she released Lema Lema: Eva Salina Sings Šaban Bajramović, recorded in New York and Serbia, on Vogiton Records.
 Lema Lema received acclaim from WNYC, NPR, fRoots, Songlines, Transglobal World Music Chart, and CMJ’s New World & Jazz Radio Charts.
 A two-time OneBeat alumna and a 2015 New York Foundation for the Arts Fellow, Eva is devoted to innovation within tradition, and collaborations which foster mutual understanding between cultures.

 In Brooklyn, Eva is musical director of The Jalopy Chorus, maintains an active private vocal studio, and coaches numerous professional and amateur vocal ensembles working in East European folk traditions.
-Eva’s performing work centers around the beautiful variety of Romani musical traditions in the Balkans, and she is thrilled to share some of her favorite songs this year at Mendocino.
+She is also currently working on an international collaborative project, “Jiyan: Songs of Displacement,” focusing on women’s roles in maintaining cultural identity and traditions.
+Eva’s performing work centers around the beautiful variety of Romani musical traditions in the Balkans, and she is thrilled to share some of her favorite songs this year at Mendocino, in addition to her Performance Coaching workshop.
 For Eva’s full performing and teaching resume, as well as tour dates and other media, please visit www.evasalina.com.